Trey Lunsford: 2002 and promotion

-In three games in 2002, he collected two hits in three at-bats, with one double, one RBI and one strikeout.
+In three games in 2002, Lunsford collected two hits in three at-bats, with one double, one RBI and one strikeout.
 After the 2002 season, Lunsford played for the Grand Canyon Rafters of the Arizona Fall League.

-In 2003, he appeared in one game as a pinch hitter/defensive replacement.
+In 2003, Lunsford appeared in one game as a pinch hitter/defensive replacement.
 He went 0 for 1 and caught the last two innings of the game.
 A sprained right thumb ended his 2003 season early, however.

-Overall, he has hit .500 in 4 major league at-bats.
-As a fielder, he has committed one error in five chances for an .800 fielding percentage, although it is difficult to assess his defense, with Lunsford having only 5 total chances.
+Overall, Lunsford hit .500 in four major league at-bats.
+As a fielder, he committed one error in five chances for an .800 fielding percentage.

 2004–present

 After recovering from his thumb injury, Lunsford played in the Giants minor league system in the 2004 and 2005 seasons.
 In 2004, Lunsford was a member of the Fresno Grizzlies of the Triple-A Pacific Coast League.
 In 2005, he played for the Norwich Navigators of the Double-A Eastern League.
 In March 2006, Lunsford had Tommy John surgery on his right elbow.
 He has not played professional baseball since the surgery.